gmdfalk/60-days-of-python/README.md

 Thus, the outcome should be around 20 projects.

 **Projects**:
-List coming soon.
-Projects will likely be picked from https://github.com/mikar/projects or similar sources.
 Currently aiming for ~8 webbased, ~8 heavy OOP, 1 game, 1 fileops, 1 networking, 1 multimedia.

 Preliminary list: